 - Improved patient satisfaction

-What's more, our office is conveniently located outside of the hospital, in Hauppauge, with plenty of easy parking.
+What's more, our office is conveniently located in Hauppauge with plenty of easy parking.

 We provide both point-of-care INR lab testing and telephone follow-up for patients who go to outside labs.
 The benefit of point-of-care testing is that it allows for evaluation of INR results within a few minutes via a simple finger stick and immediate dose adjustment as necessary.
 Point-of-care testing is encouraged because it eliminates the delay of treatment and because it results in fewer adverse outcomes.
 Thus, it offers improved patient satisfaction.

 The Anticoagulation Service accepts referrals for patients who require anticoagulant therapy.
-The referral form is available online (click here).
 We facilitate coordinated care of anticoagulation, especially from hospital discharge.